Camping in la Caldera

 Weekend getaway to La Palma:

-with a camping night in La Caldera
+with a night camping in the Caldera

 Our four-day getaway is designed to enjoy a long weekend in La Palma.
 The package includes two nights in a hotel and one night camping inside the Caldera de Taburiente.